-Grant Thornton unveils 2018 Faces of a Vibrant Economy featuring our chair, Rachel HannanPosted on 15th November 2018
+Grant Thornton unveils 2018 Faces of a Vibrant Economy featuring Real World Group Chair, Rachel HannanPosted on 15th November 2018

-We are delighted to reveal that that our chair, Rachel Hannan has been selected by Grant Thornton as one of the 100 progressive, business leaders in the UK.
+We are delighted to reveal that that Real World Group Chair, Rachel Hannan, has been selected by Grant Thornton as one of the 100 progressive, business leaders in the UK.
 This national campaign highlights leaders who inspire by example and show how better business can be done.

 As part of Grant Thornton’s commitment to shaping a vibrant economy in the UK, each year the firm identifies and brings together 100 progressive leaders across private, public and third sectors that demonstrate excellence in two or more of the following areas: